antonbabenko/terragrunt-reference-architecture/README.md

 ## License

-This work is licensed under MIT License.
-See LICENSE for full details.
+All content, including [Terraform AWS modules](https://github.com/terraform-aws-modules/) used in these configurations, is released under the MIT License.

-Copyright (c) 2019 Anton Babenko
+Copyright (c) 2019-2020 Anton Babenko